 For larger projects, we can use procedures and forms to manage the scope.

-Project management certificarion may improve your project management processes really well if you train your professionals with the best practices.
+Project management certification may improve your project management processes really well if you train your professionals with the best practices.
 So maybe this is your next logical step.

-The BVOP project management certificate is one of the favorite trends in this year because of the great Agile approach and the modern vision of managing projects, products and people.
+The BVOP project management certificate is one of the favorite trends this year because of the great Agile approach and the modern vision of managing projects, products, and people.